percona/everest-doc/docs/use/db_provision.md

 6. Click **Continue**.
 The **Scheduled Backups** page opens where you can set up a schedule if you wish to run backup jobs for your new database.
 Provide the following details on this page:

-    a.
-Choose a name for your database.
+    - Choose a name for your database.
 The name is auto-populated, but you can modify it according to your needs.

-    b.
-Select the **Backup storage** from the dropdown.
+    - Select the **Backup storage** from the dropdown.

-    c.
-Enter the number of **Retention copies** for the backups.
+    - Enter the number of **Retention copies** for the backups.
 Retention copies refer to the number of backup instances that should be kept.

     ![!image](../images/everest_scheduled_backups.png)